technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 ![](./media/image35.png)

-### Task 3 : Uploaded resource into Azure Storage account
+### Task 3 : Upload resource into Azure Storage account

  When you create an Azure Machine Learning workspace, a Storage Account is automatically created and connected to your workspace.
 You'll